arnoldsouth/mastermind/README.md

 The `axios` library is used to make HTTP requests to the backend API.

-When I revisited the application, I wanted to add the difficulty extension but recognized that I was changing state within `Home.js` and needed to pass the selected difficulty in as a prop to `Game.js`.
+When I revisited the application, I wanted to add the difficulty extension.
+However, I recognized that I was changing state within `Home.js` and needed to pass the selected difficulty in as a prop to `Game.js`.
 I chose to use React `context` because this is a lightweight application and I only needed to share one state across the app.
 This work can be found in the `/context` directory, where I created a custom hook for other components to use and wrapped the app inside of an `AppProvider`, allowing me to pass state across the app.

 ### Backend

-I decided to go with a commonly used pattern with routes and controller directories.
-If I had more time, I would have also added in a database service inside of the `/database` directory that would've handled the Mongoose querying responsibilities and not perform those tasks inside of the controller.
-As separations of concerns practices go, that would make the code more readable and organizes the repo - as each service is responsible for it's own tasks.
+I decided to go with a commonly-used pattern with routes and controller directories.
+If I had more time, I would have also added a database service inside of the `/database` directory to handle the Mongoose querying responsibilities in order to avoid performing those tasks inside of the controller.
+As separations of concerns practices go, that would organize the repo and make the code more readable, since each service is responsible for its own tasks.

 The `routes.js` file defines the API routes and their corresponding controllers.